MAKING PLACES PEOPLE LOVE IN ATL

-The Atlanta chapter of the Congress for the New Urbanism was founded in 2006 to promote new urbanism in the greater Atlanta region and provide educational, social, and professional events and services for its members.
-The chapter strives to be a resource for trends in urbanism in both the greater Atlanta area and the state of Georgia.
+The Atlanta chapter of the Congress for the New Urbanism was founded in 2006 to promote new urbanism in the greater Atlanta region and provide its members with educational, social, and professional events and services.
+The chapter strives to be a resource for urbanism trends in the greater Atlanta area and the state of Georgia.

 ABOUT CNU ATL